Business Card Size Specifications

 How to Create Your Own Business Cards

-Whether you're a business owner or graphic designer looking to create attractive business cards, the first step is knowing how to get started.
+Whether you're a business owner or graphic designer looking to create attractive business cards, it helps to know where to start.

 It's easy to produce a professional-looking business card using whatever software tools you have on your computer.
 You can start from scratch in any layout program, including Microsoft Word, Publisher or PowerPoint as well as traditional graphics programs such as Adobe Photoshop and Illustrator.
-You can also get a fast start by using customizable templates provided in programs such as Publisher or you can download business card templates
+You can also get a fast start by using customizable templates provided by services such as Canva or you can download business card templates

 Business Card Size and Setup

 Many printed designs include bleed.
-The "bleed area" is an extra 1/8 inch of space for design elements or backgrounds that extend beyond the finished size of your card.
+The "bleed area" is an extra 1/8 inch of space for design elements or backgrounds that extend beyond the finished edges of your card.
 A business card design with bleed is printed slightly oversized and then cut down to size, giving the appearance that the printing "bleeds" off the edge of the card, rather than having white borders.

 When creating your business card design file, use these tips: